Coding with Java Collections

-This Lab is designed to deepen your Java Generics and Lambdas knowledge.
+This lab is designed to deepen your Java Collections knowledge.
 You will be required to complete the following Java coding exercise:

 - Exercise 1 - Comparators: Complete the Comparator code required to implement a custom sorting algorithm used to order a deck of cards